christiansievers/memorial.sh/raspberry_pi_disk_image.md

 User `root`
 Password `memorial`

+Once up and running, make sure to change the password via  `sudo dietpi-config` (the usual  `sudo passwd` won't work persistently on DietPi ).

 ### Getting it to run on Wifi, too

 The DietPi distribution comes with a few ways to easily set up Wifi.
 One involves connecting the SD card to your computer and editing some .txt files BEFORE you boot up for the first time.
 See [here](https://dietpi.com/phpbb/viewtopic.php?t=9) for instructions.